 But it’s just that color is so subjective… and when you bring two strong-willed, kinda-opinionated folks (like my wife and myself) to the table, … heck, I mean – heck.
-When picking a color scheme, I learned that you must pay attention to other more “permanent” fixtures of the home, things like the foundation, or the windows, the roof, or even the surroundings.
+When picking an exterior color scheme, I learned that you must pay attention to other more “permanent” fixtures of the home, things like the foundation, or the windows, the roof, or even the surroundings.
 These elements in place make it easier to decide.

 But flip that script.
 What if you are replacing, oh, say, the roof?
 Maybe it’s a little easier, selecting color there, and especially so if your home is gladly clad in stone or brick.
 So you’d think, wouldn’t ya… or wait, is it?
 There are some things you do need to consider when selecting roof colors to complement brick or stone exteriors.
 These, brick or stone, are fixed element(s) … I would say.

 Understanding Brick & Stone

 Understanding the different color pigments of brick and stone features are paramount to selecting the right roofing colors.
 According to color expert Kate Smith, a “top down” approach is needed.
 Select roofing colors that will unify a home’s exterior.